andrewluetgers/loot/README.md

 ## Use it
 Just load up the js file/s and call the global methods.
 Init process will protect existing globals by making backups under loot.oldValues.
 See loot.sauce.js for extending with custom methods.

+## Not ready for production
+This is experimental and minimally tested code, it also changes frequently.

 ## Methods